 R&S is for families and friends and their pets too.
 Children 16-years-old and younger with their families do not have to buy festival passes.
-Dogs who do well with crowds and music can attend R&S, provided they are on a leash.
+Dogs who are “fixed” (spayed or neutered) and do well with crowds and music can attend R&S, provided they are on a leash.
 Please avoid the front of the main stage as it is a stressful place for dogs.
 The same applies to horses and some children.
 R&S has loud music – ear protection for babies, kids and even grown-ups is wise.

 Our venue owners have 3 dogs who are typically off-leash.
 They keep the canine order and are well-trained and friendly.

 People with mobility issues should email our Director at email@example.com to discuss and arrange accommodations.
 Special camping & parking arrangements can be made with close access to a wheelchair accessible portable washroom.
 Discounted admission rates may apply for support persons.